 RICE is a scoring system developed by the Intercom team to help prioritize ideas on your product roadmap.
 RICE invites teams to consider their priorities by considering available resources, audience, and return on investment.

 Moreover, RICE is an acronym for Reach, Impact, Confidence, and Effort.
 Each factor is assigned a score to determine what would involve the most effort, reach the most people, have the most impact, and how confident we feel about all of this.

 (Reach * Impact * Confidence) / Effort = RICE Score

 Pros of using the RICE method:

 - Before you quantify your initiatives, you must convert the product metrics into SMART ones.
 This means your product metrics should be specific, measurable, attainable, relevant, and time-bound because RICE heavily relies on different metrics to be accurately evaluated.

-- RICE method helps you bring the entire team to a consensus since it requires estimation effort, impact analysis, etc. to be determined before development begins.
+- RICE method helps bring the entire team to a consensus since it requires estimation effort, impact analysis, etc., to be determined before development begins.

-- It also helps you remove biases from your prioritization since each initiative is put under a microscope by the team and evaluated objectively without any speculations.
+- It also helps you remove biases from your prioritization since the team puts each initiative under a microscope and evaluates objectively without speculations.
 Inherent bias by one team member doesn’t let the initiative get affected.

 Cons of using the RICE method:

 - Quite complex to calculate without specialized spreadsheets or software to facilitate the scoring.

 - Assumes your product team is already using SMART metrics.